The Bakery (song)

-"The Bakery" is a song by an American recording artist Melanie Martinez, released as part of the After School - Deluxe Edition of Martinez’s second studio album K-12.
+"The Bakery" is a song by American singer-songwriter Melanie Martinez from her fourth extended play (EP), After School (2020)—the deluxe edition of her second studio album, K-12 (2019).
+It was released as the lead single from After School on September 25, 2020.
+It was written by Martinez and its producer Slatkin.
 The song was accompanied by a music video.

 Background

 On July 25, 2020, Martinez revealed during an interview with Brazilian channel "Multishow" that the track was produced by Blake Slatkin.
 On September 22, 2020, Martinez posted a snippet of the song on TikTok, announcing that it would be released on September 25.
 On September 25, 2020, Martinez posted a snippet of the music video on her Instagram, announcing that the video, alongside the rest of the deluxe would be released at 12:00AM EST. A photo from the music video was also revealed in an Instagram story.

 Theme

 "The Bakery" is a song about Martinez unenthusiastically working at a bakery during high school because the singer needed to make money to invest into art and music.